Commercial Property Managers

 Recent Developments

-- A glut of life sciences real estate that took hold in 2024 is likely to persist in 2025, according to real estate firm JLL.
+- An oversupply of life sciences real estate that took hold in 2024 is likely to persist in 2025, according to real estate firm JLL.
 The surplus of life science and lab space is putting downward pressure on rents and slamming the brakes on new construction.
 Historically, life sciences property rents start to move upward during periods of increased construction activity, and JLL doesn’t expect that to happen for another four to five years.
 Rent growth in secondary life sciences markets will be challenging to the point that some properties – even ones that have yet to come online – may be converted to office or tech-focused space.

 Get A Demo